pwolf88/kb/contents/contribute/README.md

 ## Suggesting Enhancements

-This section guides you through submitting an enhancement suggestion for the OMG Network Knowledge Base, including completely new features and minor improvements to existing functionality.
+This section guides you through submitting an enhancement suggestion for the OMG Knowledge Base, including completely new features and minor improvements to existing functionality.
 Following these guidelines helps maintainers and the community understand your suggestion :pencil: and find related suggestions :mag_right:.

 When you are creating an enhancement suggestion, please [include as many details as possible](#how-do-i-submit-a-good-enhancement-suggestion).

-### How Do I Submit A (Good) Enhancement Suggestion?
+#### How Do I Submit A (Good) Enhancement Suggestion?

 Enhancement suggestions are tracked as [GitHub issues](https://guides.github.com/features/issues/).
 When creating an issue, please provide the following information: